 Parag Chitnis uses ultrasound, light, and nanoparticles to develop novel diagnostic and therapeutic applications, such as photoacoustic sensing of brain activity and wireless control of implantable hydrogel devices for localized drug delivery.
-Chitnis collaborates with researchers at Columbia University Medical Center, Yale University, Boston University, University at Oxford, and University of Virginia on a variety of projects involving noninvasive imaging, thermal therapy, and drug delivery.
+Chitnis collaborates with researchers at Columbia University Medical Center, Yale University, Boston University, University at Oxford, and the University of Virginia on a variety of projects involving noninvasive imaging, thermal therapy, and drug delivery.

-Qi Wei works on novel and realistic biomechanical models of the oculomotor system and musculoskeletal system.
+Qi Wei works on the novel and realistic biomechanical models of the oculomotor system and musculoskeletal system.
 She closely works with clinicians in developing clinical data-driven models, hoping the research outcomes will shed light on clinically important problems.
 Wei works with Joseph Demer at the Jules Stein Eye Institute at UCLA on biomechanical simulation of strabismus.
 She also collaborates with Abbas Shobeiri at Inova on ultrasound imaging and biomechanical modeling of pelvic floor dysfunctions, and Matthew Tresch at Northwestern University on the computational modeling of rat hindlimb biomechanics.

 Vicky Ikonomidou works with image and video processing for remote vital sign detection and evaluation, as well as MRI-based diagnostics.
 Her lab focuses on developing novel algorithms for characterizing changes in vital signs and diagnostic images over time.
 Ikonomidou collaborates with Vanderbilt University on image processing for MRI and has an active collaboration with the Night Vision Lab on the development of techniques for remote detection of vital signs.

 Kim “Avrama” Blackwell is a world leader in computational modeling of neuronal signaling pathways.
-Her lab develops open source software for computationally efficient simulation of reaction diffusion systems and creates biologically realistic models of the mechanisms underlying synaptic plasticity and memory storage.
+Her lab develops open-source software for computationally efficient simulation of reaction-diffusion systems and creates biologically realistic models of the mechanisms underlying synaptic plasticity and memory storage.
 Blackwell works with scientists at the National Institute on Alcoholism and Alcohol Abuse, University of Iowa, College de France, French Institute for Research in Computer Science and Automation, and Institut du Fer a Moulin on investigations into mechanisms underlying synaptic plasticity and addiction.

 Giorgio Ascoli is a leading pioneer in neuroinformatics and computational neuroanatomy.
 His lab is collecting and organizing massive amounts of experimental data in order to create biologically realistic, cellular level, real-scale simulations of entire portions of the mammalian brain.
 Ascoli collaborates with the Howard Hughes Medical Institute Janelia, the Allen Institute, University of Southern California, University of California, Irvine, and Northrop Grumman on projects ranging from a comprehensive map of all neuron types in the mammalian nervous system to the design of brain-inspired algorithms for artificial intelligence.

 Nathalia Peixoto works with neural interfaces and assistive technology.
 Her lab focuses on applying engineering principles to neurobiological problems.
-Peixoto has collaborations with the electrical engineering and biology departments at Old Dominion University on brain computer interfaces and stem cell electrophysiology and with Ethan Cohen's lab at the Food and Drug Administration on the safety of retinal implants.
+Peixoto has collaborations with the electrical engineering and biology departments at Old Dominion University on brain-computer interfaces and stem cell electrophysiology and with Ethan Cohen's lab at the Food and Drug Administration on the safety of retinal implants.

 Caroline Hoemann is developing new tissue engineering models to study innate immune responses in sterile and non-sterile inflammation.
-Her lab is using transcriptomics and big data computational approaches to identify inflammatory response patterns in blood cells that are associated with severe COVID-19 disease, in collaboration with Dr. Virginia Espina at George Mason University, Dr. Dr. Allan Doctor at the University of Maryland, Baltimore and Prof. Kylene Kehn-Hall at Virginia Tech.
+Her lab is using transcriptomics and big data computational approaches to identify inflammatory response patterns in blood cells that are associated with severe COVID-19 disease, in collaboration with Dr. Virginia Espina at George Mason University, Dr. Allan Doctor at the University of Maryland, Baltimore, and Prof. Kylene Kehn-Hall at Virginia Tech.
 She is also investigating, with Dr. Robert McCormack at the University of British Columbia, how inflammatory cytokines coax synovial cells from injured knees to produce higher levels of hyaluronic acid, a chondroprotective sugar polymer that is naturally occurring in the joint fluid.

-Remi Veneziano has designed a new class of 3D DNA-based nanoparticles which can be used to precisely control nanoscale organization of biomolecules.
+Remi Veneziano has designed a new class of 3D DNA-based nanoparticles that can be used to precisely control the nanoscale organization of biomolecules.
 His lab is using this technology to develop new vaccine platforms for infectious diseases and novel biomaterials to control cell behaviors.
 Veneziano collaborates with the BRL at Mason, Children's National, and Johns Hopkins University.